jcjr30/Calculator/README.md

 <code>mvn javafx:run </code>

-or run the generated .exe file
+or run the generated .exe file (target/CalculatorV2.exe)

+The .exe is portable, it will generate a "data" folder in its' directory.

 <br>
 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.